This is a post for knitters who love to be precise! Here are some of my best tips for even distribution when picking up stitches.

 A button band on V-neck cardigan can be divided up the same manner.
 It also has three sections: the right front, the back neck, and the left front.
 Like, the sleeves, it should be divided in half so the stitches are distributed evenly, so the back neck gets divided into two halves.
 The back neck is also a horizontal edge, so we can subtract out those stitches and find the number we need to distribute evenly over the vertical edges.

-When it comes to something like a button band, the exact number of stitches doesn’t generally matter so you can use your own pick up rate, but for something like a sleeve, you need to match the pattern.
-To find the best pick up rate for a vertical section, first add up all of the rows.
+When it comes to something like a button band, the exact number of stitches generally has some flexibility, so you can use your own pick-up rate based on stitches per inch over rows per inch reduced you the closest whole numbers, but for something like a sleeve, you need to match the pattern.
+To find the best pick-up rate for a vertical section, first add up all of the rows.
 If you don’t have the patience for that, measure the length and multiply it by the row gauge to get an approximate row count.
 Next divide the number of stitches that need to be picked up in a section by the number of rows in that section.
-Reduce down to get the pick up ratio.
+Reduce down to get the pick-up ratio.

 3.While picking up stitches on the first half, divide the larger sections into subsections to more easily mirror halves.